 Music and Literacy

-In his book The Alphabet Versus the Goddess, (Penguin, 1998) Lawrence Shlain shows how written language and the increasing importance placed on literacy facilitated a fundamental shift in ancient cultures from matriarchal oral traditions to patriarchal literary traditions and the subsequent political, academic and economic institutions this shift led us to.
+In his book The Alphabet Versus the Goddess, (Penguin, 1998) Lawrence Shlain suggests that written language and the increasing importance placed on literacy facilitated a fundamental shift in ancient cultures from matriarchal oral traditions to patriarchal literary traditions and the subsequent political, academic and economic institutions this shift led us to.
+His theories are controversial and much of his biblical scholarship, as well as his expertise on matriarchal cultures quite idiosyncratic, a personal view at best.
+Nevertheless, he does challenge us to think again about the possible effects a shift from an oral culture to a literate one might cause.
 This dominance of western linear thinking is finally beginning to show signs of wearing thin as our societies become increasingly diverse while at the same time technology is rapidly making powerful forms of multi-media communications more accessible to greater numbers of people.
 While we may never return to a true oral culture, or even suggest that would be desirable, the values of literacy are beginning to share the stage with values learned, developed and shared through the new technologies of an ‘aural’ culture that began with broadcast radio and the recording studio in the early 20th century and now include television, motion-pictures, video, streaming digital audio and video on the internet, instant messaging, smart phones, podcasts, and social networking applications.
 As this trend continues, we can expect a multitude of sound possibilities to appear in education, communications and the arts.
+Literature has without a doubt revolutionized the way we communicate, the way we think, how we believe, what we believe, and the way we go about understanding.
+Music and sound are “pre-literate” technologies.
+The way a human brain processes music and sound is quite different from the way it processes language, especially written language, and to a great extent even spoken language today as much of what we hear spoken today is in the form of scripted “news” in media.
+In other words, the replacing of oral culture with literature has no doubt had a more profound change on our way of life than we may have yet come to recognize.